nothxpnotic/saathi/README.md

 ## Overview

-Pakistan's doctor-to-patient ratio of **1:1,300** — well below the WHO-recommended 1:1,000 — means that most public OPDs process well over 1,200 patients daily with **no structured triage system**.
+Pakistan's doctor-to-patient ratio of **1:1,300**, well below the WHO-recommended 1:1,000 — means that most public OPDs process over 1,200 patients daily with **no structured triage system**.
 Life-threatening presentations are routinely missed until it is too late.